benduong2001/benduong2001.github.io/food_recommendation.md

 ### **Word2Vec**

 * Gensim's Word2Vec model can make vector representations for a vocabulary of words.
-* One of Word2Vec's fun features is the ability to do "arithmetic" with words.
-For the custom food dataset vocabulary that we trained Word2Vec on, we expect things like "barbeque - july 4th + thanksgiving" to equal "turkey" (i.e. July 4th is to barbeque, as Thanksgiving is to turkey).
+* One of Word2Vec's famous features is the ability to do "arithmetic" with words.
+For the custom food dataset vocabulary that we trained Word2Vec on, we expect things like "barbeque - july 4th + thanksgiving", which basically asks **"If July 4th is to barbeque, then Thanksgiving is to ...?)."**.
+The top leading words are related to **turkey**.

 ![](images/images_food_recommendation/food_word_arithmetic.png)